Willy Adames Player Props: Brewers vs. Tigers

-Willy Adames -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers against the Detroit Tigers, with Spencer Turnbull on the mound, on April 25 at 7:40 PM ET.
+On Wednesday, Willy Adames (.361 slugging percentage in past 10 games, with zero homers) and the Milwaukee Brewers face the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Tigers.
+He had a hitless showing in his last game (0-for-2) against the Tigers.

 Willy Adames Game Info & Props vs. the Tigers